How To Hit Out Of The Bunker – What You Need To Know

 The farther you want to hit your bunker shot, the closer you should hit behind the ball.

-If you want a higher trajectory, open your clubface and adjust your alignment to compensate.
+If you want a higher trajectory, open your clubface and adjust your alignment (to the left for a right-handed golfer) to compensate.

 Some Tips